-- 4.1 The School: Hulme Hall Grammar School is a mainstream independent school which accepts boys and girls from the age of five years.
-Even so, we carry out screening tests on each pupil, in order to detect signs of learning difficulties, where apparent from the test results. - 4.2 Provision: The provision which we can make for children who appear to have a learning difficulty includes: A diagnostic assessment, followed by consultation with the School SENCO.
-This may lead to a further referral to an Educational Psychologist or other outside agencies as deemed necessary. - 4.3 Consultation: We will do all that is reasonable to report and consult with parents about their child's learning difficulties and to ensure that teachers are given any necessary information about a child's learning difficulties and that teaching practices are appropriate.
+- 4.1 The School: Hulme Hall Grammar School is a mainstream independent school which accepts boys and girls from the ages of two to four years in Pre-School and from eleven years in Senior School.
+We carry out screening tests on each pupil, in order to detect signs of learning differences, where apparent from the assessment results. - 4.2 Provision: The provision which we can make for children who appear to have a learning difference will be decided following a consultation with the School SENCO.
+This may lead to a further referral to outside agencies as deemed necessary. - 4.3 Communication: We will do all that is reasonable to report and consult with parents about their child's learning differences and to ensure that teachers are given any necessary information about a child's learning differences and that teaching practices are appropriate.